Documentation style tools#

 .
 The default configuration should be enough for a PyAnsys project.

-However, if additional configuration is needed, it must be included
+However, if additional configuration is needed, it must be included under the

 entry: